zinebIhouline/workshop-mocha-noob/README.md

 ## Exercises

-Please verify that after all exercises the linter should not return errors.
+Please verify that after all exercises the tests and the linter should not return errors.

 ### Synopsis